Frequently Asked Questions

-The child uses the harness from six months until they reach a minimum of four years of and age and have reached the minimum size requirement fot the restraint to be used in booster mode.
-Then the harness tucks away inside the restraint and the lap sash seat belt is used as in an ordinary booster until the child is at least seven years.
+If the child meets the minimum size requirements, the child can use the harness from six months until they reach a minimum of four years of age and have reached the minimum size requirement for the restraint to be used in booster mode.
+Then the harness tucks away inside the restraint and the lap sash seat belt is used as is used in an ordinary booster until the child is at least seven years.

 When can I move my child to an adult seat belt without a booster?

 A booster should be used until EITHER: the child is at least seven years of age OR the child's shoulders are above the upper limit of all AS/NZS:2010 and 2013 Standard boosters.